GabeScott/standard-works-vault/General Conference/2001 October - Duty Calls.md

 # Duty Calls

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the October session of the 2001 General Conference*

+>*All of us have a solemn duty to honor the priesthood and labor to bring many precious souls unto the Lord.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/duty-calls?lang=eng)

 My dear brethren, it is an awesome responsibility, and yet a precious privilege, to respond to the assignment to speak to you this evening.
 The excitement, the anticipation of general conference, including the general priesthood meeting—whether in person or by satellite or television—brings joy to our hearts.

-The Lord has made it clear what our responsibilities are and has given to us in the 107th section of the Doctrine and Covenants a solemn charge: “Wherefore, now let every man learn his duty, and to act in the office in which he is appointed, in all diligence.”1
+The Lord has made it clear what our responsibilities are and has given to us in the 107th section of the Doctrine and Covenants a solemn charge: “Wherefore, now let every man learn his duty, and to act in the office in which he is appointed, in all diligence.”[^1]

-At times the performance of duty, the response to a divine call, or the reaction to a spiritual prompting are not overwhelming.
+At times the performance of duty, the response to a divine call, or the reaction to a spiritual prompting is not overwhelming.
 On occasion, however, the duty to respond is downright overpowering.
 I experienced such a situation prior to the general conference of April 1966.
 That’s 35 years ago, but I remember it vividly.

 I had received my assignment to speak at one of the conference sessions and had prepared and committed to memory a message entitled “Meeting Your Goliath.”
 This was based on the account of the famous battle waged by David and Goliath of olden times.